James Chambers (Irish footballer): Hamilton Academical

-He moved to Scottish Premier League team Hamilton Academical on 25 January 2011 Hamilton Academical FC.
-Chambers showed spells of his League of Ireland form whilst playing in the SPL but Hamilton were relegated into the First Division but he left the club after a year.
+He moved to Scottish Premier League team Hamilton Academical on 25 January 2011.
+Chambers showed spells of his League of Ireland form whilst playing in the SPL but Hamilton were relegated into the First Division, and he left the club after a year.

 St Patrick's Athletic

 Chambers was signed by Liam Buckley for St Patrick's Athletic in January 2012.
 Chambers impressed the Pats fans with his superb passing and found himself playing in a midfield role that saw him be the key to his sides attacks beginning.
-He picked up the RTÉ man of the match award for his brilliant display including the assist for the opening goal by Christy Forrester against his old club and Dublin rivals Shamrock Rovers after the Saints ran riot and won 5–1 in a famous night.
-Chambers set up Christy Fagan's opener against U.C.D after an excellent slipped ball through the defence.
+He picked up the RTÉ man of the match award for his brilliant display including the assist for the opening goal by Chris Forrester against his old club and Dublin rivals Shamrock Rovers after the Saints ran riot and won 5–1 in a famous night.
+Chambers set up Chris Fagan's opener against U.C.D after an excellent slipped ball through the defence.
 Unfortunately Chambers' excellent form for Pats was interrupted for 2 months after he picked up an injury away to Sligo Rovers.
 Chambers returned from the bench against Bohemians in fine form and changes the game for Pats to win 2–1.
 Chambers played in all of the Saints games of their Europa League campaign, where they knocked out Íþróttabandalag Vestmannaeyja from Iceland and NK Široki Brijeg from Bosnia and Herzegovina before being knocked out by German giants Hannover 96 in front of 25,000 people at the AWD-Arena.
-He played in the 2012 FAI Cup Final at the Aviva Stadium, as Pats lost 3–2 after extra time to Derry City.
+He played in the 2012 FAI Cup final at the Aviva Stadium, as Pats lost 3–2 after extra time to Derry City.
 Chambers was voted into the 2012 PFAI Team of the Year by his fellow League of Ireland players, for an excellent season.

-Season Back at Rovers
+Return to Shamrock Rovers

 Chambers signed again for The Hoops in November 2012.
 He won the 2013 League Cup, the 2013 Setanta Cup and the 2013 Leinster Senior Cup (scoring in a 1–0 win over St Pat's in the final), however the season was overall a disappointing one for Chambers as Rovers finished fifth, with his old side Pats winning the league, and he left at the end of the season.